-The accompanying Notice of Annual Meeting of Shareholders and Proxy Statement cover the details of matters to be presented at the meeting which consist of the election of directors, approval of an amendment to the Company's Restated Articles of Incorporation and approval of the selection of independent auditors.
+The accompanying Notice of Annual Meeting of Shareholders and Proxy Statement cover the details of matters to be presented at the meeting which consist of the election of directors and approval of the selection of independent auditors.

 In addition to action to be taken on the matters listed in the Notice of Annual Meeting of Shareholders, the Company's progress will be discussed, and attendees will be given an opportunity to ask questions of general interest to all shareholders.